Facing an Unplanned Pregnancy? Start Here.

-Women who were not planning to have a baby but find themselves facing unexpected pregnancies are experiencing the definition of unplanned pregnancy.
-For some women, an unplanned pregnancy, while unexpected, can come as a pleasant surprise.
+For some women, an unplanned pregnancy can come as a pleasant surprise.
 For others, an unintentional pregnancy is an undesired pregnancy; there are many reasons why a woman might not want to be pregnant, and that’s okay.
-Either way, it is important not to make any assumptions about what these women intend to do with their pregnancies, just as it is important to make sure they have access to pregnancy help, should they require it.
+Either way, nobody should make assumptions about what you intend to do with your unplanned pregnancy, just as it is important to make sure you have access to pregnancy help, should you require it.

 While the unplanned pregnancy definition sometimes carries negative stigmas or connotations, it’s important to remember that accidental pregnancies are common and can happen to people from all different backgrounds.
 In fact, nearly half of all pregnancies in the United States are unplanned, so if you are pregnant by accident, you are far from alone.
 You have options for moving forward, and you can take control of your situation to make the best decision for your future.

 What to Know About Unplanned Pregnancies

 This simply means that these were accidental pregnancies or unexpected pregnancies; 27 percent of pregnancies are deemed “mistimed,” which means that a woman did want to become pregnant at some point in the future.
 Approximately 18 percent of pregnancies are considered unwanted, which means that the woman did not wish to become pregnant then or at any point in the future.

 No matter which kind of unintended pregnancy you are facing, know that you always have options.

 If You Are Considering Parenting: